 Bezels are not as slim as we would expect, but they are just acceptable apart from the hefty chin that looks odd and lessens the overall delicate look.

 From the display point of view, there are no complaints from this Super AMOLED screen.
 The brightness is quite appropriate, the blacks are excellent, and the screen is decently contrasty; however, the vividness isn’t too high, and the settings area doesn’t offer too much variation as well although you get the usual dark mode for being an Android 10 device.

 Performance: not a phone for gamers

-Samsung Galaxy A31 doesn’t offer too much to the gaming enthusiasts, and the primary reason is the low powered Helio P65 chipset that offers two A75 cores clocked at 2.0GHz and six smaller A55 cores clocked at 1.7GHz.
+Samsung Galaxy A31 doesn’t offer too much to gaming enthusiasts, and the primary reason is the low-powered Helio P65 chipset that offers two A75 cores clocked at 2.0GHz and six smaller A55 cores clocked at 1.7GHz.
 There is a Mali G52 chip for graphics handling.
-Although there is a support of a 4GB and 6GB RAM – depending upon the region you are located in – the combination doesn’t seem to work effectively for online games like PUBG and Call of Duty.
+Although there is a support of 4GB and 6GB RAM – depending upon the region you are located in – the combination doesn’t seem to work effectively for online games like PUBG and Call of Duty.

 The phone offers enough RAM, 4GB, and 6GB, depending upon the region, but the combination doesn’t seem to work well for online games like PUBG and Call of Duty.
 Although the phone allows us to tune the PUBG at HD graphics and high frames, the gaming experience is mediocre due to seemingly, bad hardware-software optimization.
 Even the game launcher onboard doesn’t help to smoothen the consistent frame drops and occasional lags.